-USD/TRY has now even strengthened above the 6.00 area that seemed to point to a retest of interim 6.15 area that was also exceeded on the way to a test of the May 2019 crisis 6.25 area 17-month trading high.
+USD/TRY even strengthened above the 6.00 area that seemed to point to a retest of interim 6.15 area that was also exceeded on the way to a test of the May 2019 crisis 6.25 area 17-month trading high.
 Compared to the weakness of other EMERGING CURRENCIES this previously left the LIRA a bastion of stability.

 Yet above the 6.25 area since mid-March left the door open to a test of the higher September 2018 6.45-6.55 congestion it had exceeded again prior to the temporary subsequent setback into that area later on in March.
 Since mid-April it has rallied above extended higher resistances at 6.72 and 6.83.
-That leaves the 7.10 area all-time high it has not quite reached again of late, all of which were last seen during the 2018 LIRA crisis.
+That left the 7.10 area previous 2018 crisis all-time high it has now exceeded.